 Celebrate Burns Night with our ultimate haggis guide.
-Learn what exactly haggis is, then discover our recipes for classic side dishes such as neeps and tatties, plus vegetarian haggis options.
+Learn how to cook haggis, and see our recipes for classic sides, plus vegetarian haggis options.

 Scotland's best known speciality, haggis, is a mystery to most non-Scots and the focus of lots of jokes about shooting and hunting the wee beastie haggis.
 It's made from 'sheep's pluck' - the finely chopped liver, heart and lungs, mixed with oatmeal, suet, herbs, spices and seasoning, packed into a natural casing (traditionally sheep intestines), which is not eaten, then boiled.

-To bake: Heat the oven to fan 180C/conventional 200C/gas 6.
-Remove the outer packaging, prick with a fork and wrap in foil as you would a baked potato then cook in the oven an one hour per 450g.
+Heat the oven to 200C/180C fan/gas 6.
+Remove the outer packaging, prick with a fork and wrap in foil as you would a baked potato, then cook in the oven an hour per 450g.
 Serve as above.

 The history of haggis

 Its origins are shrouded in obscurity, although it is known to be an ancient dish, as 15th century recipes mention a haggis or haggas pudding.
 The name may come from the Scandinavian 'hag', meaning to hack or chop, or from the Anglo-Saxon 'haecan' - to hack into pieces.
 Another explanation is that it comes from the French 'hachis', or the Icelandic 'hoggva', also meaning to hack or chop.

 Where to buy haggis